winitzki/scall/tutorial/programming_dhall.md

 ```

 A simple example of a contrafunctor is the type constructor `a → Text`.
-Let us show its definition and the code for a contrafunctor typeclass instance:
+Here is its definition and the code for a contrafunctor typeclass instance:

 ```dhall
 let F = λ(a : Type) → a → Text